Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 Your Redirection URL will be: https://your-site-url/wp-admin/

-= Is there any way to add the Mautic Forms in WordPress pages? = Yes in our Integration with Mautic for WordPress plugin there is a Setting Mautic Form.
+= Is there any way to add the Mautic Forms in WordPress pages? = Yes in our Integration with Mautic for WP plugin there is a Setting Mautic Form.
 Your Form shortcode will list here you can copy this shortcode and add it to your existing post or pages.

-= Are there any possibilities to integrate the Registration Form (WordPress default registration form) with your plugin Integration with Mautic for WordPress? =
+= Are there any possibilities to integrate the Registration Form (WordPress default registration form) with your plugin Integration with Mautic for WP? =
 Yes, you can integrate the Registration Form (WordPress default registration form) to Mautic CRM, You only need to enable the Registration Form from the Integrations tab, You can also add the setting like tags and segment to sync the Registration Form data.

-= Are there any possibilities to integrate Comment Form (WordPress default Comment Forms) with your plugin Integration with Mautic for WordPress? =
+= Are there any possibilities to integrate Comment Form (WordPress default Comment Forms) with your plugin Integration with Mautic for WP? =
 Yes, you can integrate the Comment Form (WordPress default Comment Forms) data to Mautic CRM, You only need to enable the Comment Form from the Integrations tab, You can also add the setting like tags and segment to sync the form data.

 = My question is not listed =